Nikon AF 80-200mm f2.8D ED is a Fixed aperture Auto Focus (AF)

 Size, Weight and Filter Thread

-Size and weight is a very important decision factor when searching for your next lens.
+The size and weight are crucial factors to consider when searching for your next lens.
 Nikon AF 80-200mm f2.8D ED has a maximum diameter of 87mm and total length of 187mm.
 It weighs 1300g / 45.9 oz.

 Focal Range